mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 ---

 {% include verse.html
 text="I saw at the end of the earth the firmament of the heaven above.
 And I proceeded and saw a place which burns day and night, where there are seven mountains of magnificent stones, three towards the east, and three towards the south.
-And as for those towards the east, was of coloured stone, and one of pearl, and one of jacinth, and those towards the south of red stone.
-But the middle one reached to heaven like the throne of God, of alabaster, and the summit of the throne was of sapphire.
+And as for those towards the east, was of coloured stone, and one of pearl, and one of jacinth, and those towards the south of red stone. **But the middle one reached to heaven like the throne of God**, of alabaster, and the summit of the throne was of sapphire.
 And I saw a flaming fire.
 And beyond these mountains Is a region the end of the great earth: there the heavens were completed." verse="Enoch 18:6-9" url="https://parallel.thebookofenoch.info/#18"
 %}